Sia's Vintage Guitars

 Pic Credit: vintageguitarandbase.com

 Over the subsequent decades, the Flying V firmly established itself as an iconic design in the Rock 'n' Roll scene.
-This led companies like Tokai in the 1980s to make replicas or designs inspired by it, including Ibanez, Charvel-Jackson, and ESP, among others.
+This led companies like Tokai, Ibanez, Charvel-Jackson, and ESP to make replicas or designs inspired by it in the 1980s.

 1981 Ibanez Catalogue